C4ptainCrunch/thesis/source/index.rst

 Suppose a node :math:`x` where an agent A is to play and :math:`A(x)` only contains terminal nodes.
 If A plays :math:`\operatorname{arg max}_{y \in A(x)} \hat{v}(y)`, since :math:`\hat{v}(y) = v(y)`, it plays the best move and always wins :math:`v(y)`.
 If A plays at random, it wins on average :math:`m(y)`.
 For every other :math:`x`, if A plays :math:`\operatorname{arg max}_{y \in A(x)} \hat{v}(y)` and the opponent plays at random, A wins on average :math:`\max_{y \in A(x)} \hat{v}(y)`, where if A plays at random, A wins :math:`m(y)`.

 We have thus shown that MCTS is better than playing at random.
-However, it is still sub-optimal as branches of the game with a low value that will never be taken by the player still influence the estimated values of node above them.
+However, it is still sub-optimal as branches of the game with a low value that will never be taken by the player still influence the estimated values of nodes above them.
 A lot of research has been done, as early as the first mention of MCTS :cite:`coulom2006mcts` to limit the impact of those branches by playing more simulations starting from nodes that look best according to various heuristics, often specific to the game and driven by human knowledge.